The JavaScript Switch Statement Explained With Examples

 }

-Once control of a program enters a switch statement, the expression is first executed, then followed by matching the first case constant to the value of the expression result, in the case they match, the statements in that clause are executed.
+is first executed, then followed by matching the first case constant to the value of the expression result, in the case they match, the statements in that clause are executed.

 In a scenario that they do not match, control of program goes on to compare the expression’s result to the second clause, evaluating it’s statements when there is a match.

-Once the statements of a given case clause are executed, where a break statement is used, this ends the switch case and program control is returned to main program.
-Since break statements are optional, when they are not available, the program will continue matching other case clauses that follow irrespective they matched the case.
+statements are optional, when they are not available, the program will continue matching other case clauses that follow irrespective they matched the case.
 This introduces some very unique usage for a switch statement.

-In a scenario where non of the clause match, the default clause if available is executed, calling all the statements for the default clause and then exiting the switch statement.
-When a default clause is not available, no statements within any of the switch cases would be excuted and the program would most likely crash.
+clause if available is executed, calling all the statements for the default clause and then exiting the switch statement.
+When a default

 Flow Diagram

 As shown above, the program start by executing the given expression, then comparing the returned value with the given case constants.
 When the case constant match the returned value, the program goes ahead to execute the statements for the matching case.
-When break statements are provided, the program exits the switch statement immediately, otherwise it would go on evaluating statements in other cases even when case constants do not match, until it exits or another break statement is encountered.
+When break

 How Switch Statement Works in Javascript